marxin/texi2rst-generated/sphinx/cpp/tokenization.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: tokens, preprocessing tokens

 .. _tokenization:

-.. index:: tokens

-.. index:: preprocessing tokens

 Tokenization
 ************